rossbachp/infra-bricks/_drafts/hosts-mit-docker-und-puppet-provisionieren.md

 Failed examples:

-rspec ./spec/localhost/docker_spec.rb:5 # It should have docker installed Package "lxc-docker" should be installed rspec ./spec/localhost/docker_spec.rb:9 # It should have docker installed Group "docker" should exist [] rspec ./spec/localhost/docker_spec.rb:13 # It should have docker installed File "/var/run/docker.sock" should be socket rspec ./spec/localhost/docker_spec.rb:14 # It should have docker installed File "/var/run/docker.sock" should be owned by "root"
+rspec ./spec/localhost/docker_spec.rb:5 # It should have docker installed Package "lxc-docker-1.1.1" should be installed rspec ./spec/localhost/docker_spec.rb:9 # It should have docker installed Group "docker" should exist [] rspec ./spec/localhost/docker_spec.rb:13 # It should have docker installed File "/var/run/docker.sock" should be socket rspec ./spec/localhost/docker_spec.rb:14 # It should have docker installed File "/var/run/docker.sock" should be owned by "root"